 You want to make meaningful impact.

-And because you care so much, the fear of failure or making a mistake can create a “freeze” reaction.
-The difficulty is that it can create a lot of problems.
+And because you care so much, the fear of failure or making a mistake can create a “freeze” reaction that impacts your job search process.
+And this can create a lot of problems.

 Do any of these "client confessions" sound familiar?